aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy party members/AddNewEnemy.md

 ```cs
 private Transform AddNewEnemy(int id, EntityControl entity)
 ```
-NOTE: This method is unused under normal gameplay.
+NOTE: This overload is unused under normal gameplay.
 It is similar to (1), but it will not be documented due to older logic

 ## Parameters